wojciech-lasota/wojciech-lasota/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning JavaScript and React from projects that can be found on youtube and udemy.
+- :orange_book: I'm currently reading Fullstack React: The Complete Guide to ReactJS and Friends.
+- 📫 How to reach me: send me a DM
+--
 <!--
 **wojciech-lasota/wojciech-lasota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.